 - Your toes always touch the end of the shoes but are loose everywhere else.

-- Your heels are larger than average, causing your shoes to pinch.
+- Your heels are larger than average, causing your shoes hurt your ankle.

 - You can’t stand the style or color choices in the women’s section.